Cindy is an author and paranormal enthusiast who has published numerous books and articles on the subject of true unexplained phenomena.

 In a Pinch

 Salt, and the power it is believed to possess, features prominently in folklore and old wives' tales.
-It is common knowledge that if one accidently knocks over a salt shaker, the act must be immediately followed by throwing a pinch of what was spilled over the responsible party's left shoulder.
+It is common knowledge that if one accidentally knocks over a salt shaker, the act must be immediately followed by throwing a pinch of what was spilled over the responsible party's left shoulder.

 This ritual must be carried out in order to ward off the demon that has been inadvertently summoned by the careless act.
-Fortunately, all it takes is a small bit of the spilt condiment thrown into the face of the unseen devil's minion to send it back to the netherworld from which it came.
+Fortunately, all it takes is a small bit of the spilled condiment thrown into the face of the unseen devil's minion to send it back to the netherworld from which it came.